liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 1. Save the file.

 Great!
-You've moved the Distributor Management app's resources into a client extension project and created a batch payload from the object definition file.
+You've moved the distributor management app's resources into a client extension project and created a batch payload from the object definition file.
 Next, you'll define the `client-extension.yaml` file.

 ## Exercise 3b: Configuring the Batch Client Extension